alissonperez/TwitterMonitor/docs/about.rst

 .. image:: https://readthedocs.org/projects/twittermonitor/badge/?version=latest
  :target: https://readthedocs.org/projects/twittermonitor/?badge=latest :alt: Documentation Status

-TwitterMonitor is a small open source library to create monitoring routines of any nature using **Twitter direct messages (DM)**.
+TwitterMonitor is a small open source library that creates any kind of monitoring routines using **Twitter direct messages (DM)**.

 For each notification request, the library will take all the followers of the configured account and instantly send a DM to each one.